 Testing with an easy-to-use, inexpensive test kit is the only way to find out if you have radon in your home.

 Yes.
-While in some cases the problem can be treated by the homeowner, the use of trained and certified personnel should always be considered.
-The Department of Public Health can send you a list of people authorized to correct radon problems.
+While in some cases the problem can be treated by the homeowner, the use of trained and certified personnel should always be considered so you can be sure the problem is fully taken care of.
+The Department of Public Health can send you a list of people authorized to correct radon problems, like our company.

-Will my neighbor’s Radon measurement indicated whether or not I have a Radon problem?
+Will my neighbor’s radon measurement indicated whether I have a radon problem?